UCB-MIDS/w241/week_11/yoga_mississippi_banks_did.md

     ## 1877: 12651    Monday  20     8 1934  102  103  109  108
     ## 1878: 12652   Tuesday  21     8 1934  102  103  109  109

-This data has nine columms:
+This data has nine columns:

-  - `date` maybe this is the date, but it sure seems strangly formatted
+  - `date` maybe this is the date, but it sure seems strangely formatted
-  - `weekday` The day of the week; if this is properly recorded, then it is superflous to the other date information
+  - `weekday` The day of the week; if this is properly recorded, then it is superfluous to the other date information
   - `day` The date
   - `month` The month of the observation
   - `year` The year of the observation